fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/Utilities/Operations/index.rst

 In any case, to define any configuration for all *setups*.
 The *Default* keyword can be used instead of the setup.
 For instance
 */Operations/myvo/Default*.
 Parameters defined for a specific setup take precedence over parameters defined for the *Default* setup.
-Take a look at :ref:`csoperationsinfo` for further info .
+Take a look at :ref:`dirac-operations-cs` for further info .

 To ease accessing the *Operations* section a helper has been created.
 This helper receives the *VO* and the *Setup* at instantiation and will calculate the *Operations* path automatically.
 Once instanced it's used as the *gConfig* object.
 An example would be::